 Workstations are required to withstand tough operational conditions but to have high reliability at the same time.

-Their products go through much more rigorous testing, they are certified by several companies and they are made to last for years with the most reliable operation 24/7.
+Their products go through much more rigorous testing, they are certified by several companies and these desktop computers are made to last for years of reliable operation.

 The normal usage of computers for personal and business purposes uses application that are not very high-end in comparison to the applications used in professional Workstations.